-This does not mean the finding of "float," or detached pieces of mineral in the "wash," or loose soil.
+A valid discovery does not mean the finding of "float," or detached pieces of mineral in the "wash," or loose soil.
 Even where such "float" may be profitably collected it still does not meet the statutory requirement of "mineral in place."